-Now let's consider single-element extensions of oriented matroids.
+Now let's turn back to consider single-element extensions of oriented matroids.
 We will see that an extension can be determined by the function $\sigma$ we defined by Equation~\eqref{sigma.OM} in the last section.
 Recall that the function $\sigma: \cC^* \rightarrow \{+,-,0\}$ signifies, for every signed cocircuit $Y$, whether it is supposed to lie on the positive side or on the negative side of the extended pseudocircle $S_p$ or on $S_p$ itself.
-The extended oriented matroid $\widetilde{\cM}$ is uniquely determined by $\sigma$, and we can determine all the signed cocircuits of $\widetilde{\cM}$ by looking at the $\sigma$ value for the signed cocircuits of $\cM$ on every pseudocircle (rank 2 situation).
+The extended oriented matroid $\widetilde{\cM}$ is uniquely determined by $\sigma$, and we can determine all the signed cocircuits of $\widetilde{\cM}$ by looking at the values of $\sigma$ for the signed cocircuits of $\cM$ on every pseudocircle (rank 2 situation).